ajcr/string-splitter/README.txt

 For any splitable string you pass it, the function will return the possibilities for inserting spaces.

-Modify ```word-list.txt``` with your own words/names which you'd to recognise.
+Modify ```word-list.txt``` with your own words/names which you'd like to recognise.
 The current list is from http://www.curlewcommunications.co.uk/wordlist.html